Gauntlet Dark Legacy

-Gauntlet Dark Legacy is an arcade video game released in 2000.
-It is the seventh title in the Gauntlet series, and is an expansion of the previous title in the series, Gauntlet Legends.
-The expansion adds five new levels, and four new character classes: Dwarf, Knight, Jester, and Sorceress.
+Gauntlet Dark Legacy is a 2000 hack and slash video game developed by Midway Games West and published by Midway for arcades.
+It is the seventh title in the Gauntlet series, and an expansion of 1998's Gauntlet Legends.
+The game adds five new levels, and four new character classes: Dwarf, Knight, Jester, and Sorceress.
 It also adds a large number of secret characters, some of which can be unlocked in the game, while others are only accessible by entering specific cheat codes.

 Elements from Dark Legacy were integrated into the Dreamcast port of Gauntlet Legends.
-A direct port to the PlayStation 2 was released in 2001, followed by versions for the Game Boy Advance, GameCube, and Xbox released in 2002.
+A direct port to the PlayStation 2 was released in 2001, followed by versions for the Game Boy Advance, GameCube, and Xbox in 2002.
 A Game Boy Color port was considered but never released by Midway.

+While the console versions of the game received mixed reviews, the Game Boy Advance version was generally negative.

 Gameplay

 Gauntlet Dark Legacy, as an expansion to Gauntlet Legends, plays similarly, but with new levels, items, characters, and combat capabilities.
 The player has the option of performing a slow, strong attack, or a quick, weaker attack, as opposed to Legends, where there is only one type of attack.
 In Gauntlet Dark Legacy, the player can perform combos by using slow attacks and quick attacks in sequence while engaged in melee combat.
 Combos are much stronger than normal attacks, and are usually capable of taking out several enemies at once.
 As in Legends, each player has a turbo gauge that refills slowly and automatically.
 This turbo gauge allows the player to use turbo attacks, which do damage in a wide area or over a long distance, and can pierce through multiple enemies and walls.
 When the turbo gauge is empty, no turbo attacks can be used until it filled up again.
 Dark Legacy adds the ability for two players standing adjacent to each other to perform a combination turbo attack together, usually packing a lot of force (and draining half of the turbo gauge of the player that initiated the combination turbo).

 The player can gather items from within levels or purchase them in the shop.
 Items are activated upon pickup on the arcade and PlayStation 2 versions, however, on the GameCube and Xbox versions, item pickups can be disabled using the item menu.
 Items provide benefits and disappear within a set time or set number of uses.
 Dark Legacy has more items than the original, though are generally more expensive.
 This places more emphasis on the decision of which items to buy.